adil1806/play-with-kubectl/kubernetes-vpa/README.md

 This requested is automatic change using VPA:
 The updateMode field has a value of Auto, which means that the VerticalPodAutoscaler can update CPU and memory requests during the life of a Pod.
 That is, the VerticalPodAutoscaler can delete a Pod, adjust the CPU and memory requests, and then start a new Pod.

-We can also verigy by seeing pods: kubectl get pods myapp-5856985dc8-jwdmz -o yaml
+We can also verify by seeing pods yaml's: kubectl get pods myapp-5856985dc8-jwdmz -o yaml
 apiVersion: v1
 kind: Pod